 Tish Reid finished fourth in the single sculls on the first day and third on the next, beating Ali Gill by “a couple of lengths,” according to Rowing magazine.

 Annabel Eyres, Kate Miller, Kate Grose and Jo Gough won quads on the Saturday, and then the under-23 double of Adrienne Grimsditch and Suzanne Kirk teamed up with former internationals Jackie Prout and Aggie Barnett – to win on the Sunday, in the process setting a new course record of 6.46.48 that still stands, as do a number of other records from 1990; Miriam Batten recorded in her training diary that there was a roaring tail wind.

-Liz Holmes won the lightweight singles on one day and took the gold in the lightweight doubles with Vikki Filsell.
-Felicity Medinnis-Leach, who lived in Geneva, and Helen Mangan, who lived near Chester, won lightweight doubles on the other day as a scratch combination.
+Liz Holmes won the lightweight singles on one day and also took the gold in the lightweight doubles with Vikki Filsell.
+Felicity Medinnis-Leach, who lived in Geneva, and Sue Key won lightweight doubles on the other day as a scratch combination.

 Kate Grose and Caroline Christie, whom Rowing described as “Bob Michael’s top pairing,” won the coxless pairs on one day.

 Brandenburg (9-10 June 1990)

 Tish Reid was the only British woman to compete at this regatta, finishing fifth on the Saturday and just failing to qualify for the final on the Sunday.
 Geoffrey Page commented in Regatta that she was “sculling very well.”

 Ratzeburg (16-17 June 1990)

 Tish finished second in the final, having earlier beaten Ali Gill in the heat.

 As set out in Bob Michaels’ squad strategy document earlier in the year, the quad were, “Entered as composites so credit for any good performances may be given to the clubs who do so much every year to support the National Squad efforts.”